WHAT IS A HAIR TRANSPLANT

 Follicular Unit Extraction (FUE)

-Follicular unit extraction (FUE), sometimes referred to as follicular transfer (FT), is one of two primary methods of obtaining follicular units, naturally occurring groups of one to four hairs, for hair transplantation.
-FUE hair transplant methods are popular in the United States and around the world.
+Follicular unit extraction (FUE), sometimes known as follicular transfer (FT), represents one of two primary methods for obtaining follicular units, which are naturally occurring groups of one to four hairs, for hair transplantation.
+FUE hair transplant techniques enjoy popularity in the United States and globally.

 Robotic Hair Transplants